Theory

 - Reading of the “Example thesis”

-- Larger group(s) discussion “Example thesis”
+- Discussion “Example thesis”

 - Search theory